Scalable Heterogeneous Social Network Alignment through Synergistic Graph Partition: Introduction

 \item \textit{Generalizability}: To ensure the applicability of the proposed model , we need to propose a general learning model that can be extensible to various learning settings.
 Besides differentiating the non-existing anchor links from the real ones, the model should also incorporate the \textit{one-to-one} cardinality constraint \cite{KZY13} into the learning process effectively.

 \end{itemize}

-To address these challenges aforementioned, we will introduce a novel scalable heterogeneous social network alignment framework, namely \textbf{S}calable \textbf{H}eterogeneous \textbf{N}etwork \textbf{A}lignment ({\our}), in this paper.
+To address these challenges aforementioned, we introduce a novel scalable heterogeneous social network alignment framework, namely \textbf{S}calable \textbf{H}eterogeneous \textbf{N}etwork \textbf{A}lignment ({\our}), in this paper.
 To effectively capture the diverse connections among users within and across networks with heterogeneous information, {\our} employs a group of \textit{meta diagrams} in this paper. \textit{Meta diagram} is a novel concept proposed in \cite{RAZ19}, which includes both \textit{meta path} and more complex meta structures to outline the user correlations both within and across heterogeneous networks .
 As a scalable and general solution, {\our} addresses the social network alignment problem via two stages: \textit{network synergistic partition} and \textit{parallel sub-network alignment}. {\our} proposes to partition the large-sized input social network data into a group sub-networks with a synergistic network partition method .
 The partition process needs to take care of both the diverse intra- and inter-network user connections, where the shared users should be partitioned into the groups with correspondence relationships as indicated by the partially known anchor links.
-Then alignment will be performed in {\our} between these identified corresponding sub-networks only in the second stage, whose learning results will be effectively fused to recover the complete alignment result of the original input networks.
+Then alignment will be performed between these identified corresponding sub-networks only in the second stage, whose learning results will be fused to recover the complete alignment result of the input networks.

-The remaining parts of this paper will be organized as follows.
-In Section~\ref{sec:formulation}, we will introduce the definitions of several important terminologies and the formal problem statement.
-Meta diagram which is the basis of features in this paper will be introduced in Section~\ref{sec:feature}.
-Detailed information about the proposed model will be provided in Section~\ref{sec:method}, whose effectiveness and efficiency will be tested in Section~\ref{sec:experiment}.
-Related works will be talked about in Section~\ref{sec:related_work} and finally in Section~\ref{sec:conclusion} we will conclude this paper.
+The remaining parts of this paper are organized as follows.
+In Section~\ref{sec:formulation}, we introduce the definitions of several important terminologies and the formal problem statement.
+Meta diagram which is the basis of features in this paper is introduced in Section~\ref{sec:feature}.
+Detailed information about the proposed model is provided in Section~\ref{sec:method}, whose effectiveness and efficiency are verified in Section~\ref{sec:experiment}.
+Related works are discussed in Section~\ref{sec:related_work} and finally in Section~\ref{sec:conclusion} we conclude this paper.